Salesforce-org-Impact-Labs/FinAidBot/README.md

 # FinAid
-Add a brief description of this project here, in Markdown format.
-It will be shown on the main page of the project's GitHub repository.
+_TO DO: Add a brief description of this project here, in Markdown format.
+It will be shown on the main page of the project's GitHub repository._
 ## Development
 ### Quick Start
 #### Prerequisites